 Leverage some of the feature extraction or feature engineering by using pre-trained CNN model such as the VGG-16 model and then train a fully-connected network.

-Based on the graph we can see in this paper we can see that an architecture we can decide to use is CBAM which could allow us to use attention in the estimation.
-It is also very recent :
+Based on the graph we can see in this paper we can see that an architecture we can decide to use is Convolutional Block Attention Module (CBAM) which could allow us to use attention in the estimation.
+This paper is also very recent

 When it comes to a good architecture for models there is this paper here that gives us an overview of what they use for acoustic data.
-The type of data is slightly different but the architecture could still help us For their state-of—the-art they use BoAw, DNN+HMM.
-Additionally, their optimal architecture is two conv layer followed by 1 pooling 3 times and 3 FC layers after. https://arxiv.org/pdf/1604.07160.pdf
+The type of data is slightly different, but the architecture could still help us.
+For their state-of—the-art they use Bag of Audio Words (BoAW) with a Deep Neural Neural (DNN) and Hidden Markov Models (HMM).
+Additionally, their optimal architecture is two conv layer followed by 1 pooling 3 times and 3 FC layers after.

-There is also this paper that goes through most of the ones we know and love like ResNet https://arxiv.org/pdf/1609.09430.pdf Can help us at least get an idea of how we should look for them.
+There is also this paper that goes through most of the ones we know and love like ResNet .
+Can help us at least get an idea of how we should look for them.

+There is also a possibility to add two type of DNN such as the Recurrent Neural Network (RNN) with CNN to create a CRNN.
+This type of architecture is relevant when we are doing temporal classification of sounds events.
+This could be presented as a future improvement in order to put the sound classifier in production.

 Hyperparameters tuning